Allies

 Residential area: Malibu, California, formerly Midway City, USA

-An orphan from California who originally came from Midway City (as established in 2005), Parker idolized Hawkman as a superhero during his teen years.
+An orphan from California, Parker idolized Hawkman as a superhero during his teen years.
 He gained his powers quite by accident, when the Matter Master tried to use his Mentachem Rod to come up with a "new" Hawkman to exact revenge upon his own foe.
 Following Parker's help on the resulting JLA case, Hawkman gave him a helmet and a set of wings of his own.* Later, Parker had some modifications made to his powers.
 While he had some initial success as a superhero in his native state, having rescued a family of campers from a forest fire, he diminished his image by making it seem as if he was more interested in money than in true fame.
 He joined up mainly with Titans West during the time that Mr. Esper was menacing California, and served there until its disbandment.

 Except for his superhero career with the Titans, he seemed unable to hold a steady job, working mainly in resturants in and around Malibu, and was seen at the wedding of Donna (Wonder Girl) Troy and Terry Long in New York City.